lucidrains/x-transformers/README.md

 <img src="./images/qknorm-analysis.png" width="450px"></img>

-Update: Google Brain has proven out cosine sim attention in <a href="https://arxiv.org/abs/2302.05442">a 22B parameter model</a>.
+Update: Google Brain has proven out something similar to cosine sim attention in <a href="https://arxiv.org/abs/2302.05442">a 22B parameter model</a>.
 In their papers, they have analysis showing that the normalization resulted in not only extra stability, but also better results in the end (due to less need to adjust learning rate when increasing parameter count).

 We are nearing the point of wiping out a source of transformer training instability with one simple intervention, in my opinion.
 The only slight difference in the paper is that they still have a learned scale across the feature dimension (per use of rmsnorm).
 Not sure how critical this is, but just to make sure we don't miss anything, I will include this here.
 You can use this by setting `qk_norm_dim_scale = True`